GiftedR/AssignmentManagementApp-TDD/README.md

 ### Not Planned
 - Test Documentation
     - Tests should be self explaining.
 I.E. The test name should explain exactly what the test is for.

+#### Notes to other Devs:
+- Separation of Console and ConsoleUI for cases where there is a custom console.
+- Color is used in custom console handler for clarity and easier reading, colors are optional